-Sometimes it happens this way: you’re reading Facebook, and you see a picture of a pie that looks just like what you and your mom used to make for dessert on Thanksgiving and Christmas mornings.
+Sometimes it happens this way: you’re reading Facebook and you see a picture of a pie that looks just like what you and your mom used to make for dessert on Thanksgiving and Christmas days.

 I messaged Erin, “Hey, it’s Judy Culotta from Bay View!
 Mom and I used to make a cranberry pie that looked just like yours.
 Is that Mrs. Walker’s recipe?”
 Erin sent me a link to her pie recipe.
 At first glance, the ingredients looked quite different, and then I realized Erin’s recipe, written for a 9-inch pie plate, was simply a doubled version of Mrs. Walker’s recipe written for a shallow 8-inch pie pan.

-The other difference was Mrs. Walker’s recipe showed its age by calling for a combination of oleo and shortening, where Erin’s recipe called for butter.
-Whenever you go through old family recipes and see “oleo” in the ingredients, know that it is a shortened name for “oleomargarine” a solid form of vegetable oil (ole-ic acid).
-Originally, oleo was sold as a white spread and cooks mixed in a capsule of yellow food coloring to make it look like butter.
+The other difference was Mrs. Walker’s recipe showed its age by calling for a combination of oleo and shortening where Erin’s recipe called for butter.
+Whenever you go through old recipes and see “oleo” in the ingredients, know that it is a shortened name for “oleomargarine” a solid form of vegetable oil (ole-ic acid).
+Originally, oleo was sold as a white spread and home cooks would mix in a capsule of yellow food coloring to make it look like butter.
 Please write a comment if you remember doing that.
-Consumers had to mix in the yellow color themselves because dairy lobbyists insisted on keeping margarine white and butter yellow.
+Consumers had to mix in the yellow color because dairy lobbyists insisted on keeping margarine white and butter yellow.
 Yellow margarine eventually won out in 1969.
-I’m guessing the switch from the common name of oleo to margarine occurred at the same time.
+I’m guessing the switch from the common name of oleo to margarine occurred around the same time.

 Hearing from Erin and making this recipe again was delightful!
 It sent me down Memory Lane, here are some old photos of our home in Bay View taken in 1964 before my grandfather renovated it and turned it into our year-round house.
 At the time, our cottage was known as “The Eye of Bay View” because the eye-shaped window on the second floor faced the entrance to this small, magical Monteagle-like summer community.